simonw/datasette/docs/plugin_hooks.rst

 ``request`` - :ref:`internals_request` or None
     The current HTTP request.
 This can be ``None`` if the request object is not available.

 This hook allows table actions to be displayed in a menu accessed via an action icon at the top of the table page.
-It should return a list of ``{"href": "...", "label": "..."}`` menu items.
+It should return a list of ``{"href": "...", "label": "..."}`` menu items, with optional ``"description": "..."`` keys describing each action in more detail.

 It can alternatively return an ``async def`` awaitable function which returns a list of menu items.